MariosChartsias/Matches/README.md

 A ready-to-run collection and local environment are included in the [`postman`](postman) directory.
-The collection performs a complete 13-request CRUD workflow, carries created IDs between requests automatically, checks validation and conflict responses, and cleans up its test data at the end.
+The collection performs a complete 13-request CRUD workflow plus login, carries created IDs between requests automatically, checks validation and conflict responses, and cleans up its test data at the end.

 ## Implementation notes

 The service uses a conventional controller-service-repository split.
 JPA handles persistence, while Flyway owns schema creation and changes.
-Match responses embed their odds; repository entity graphs load those collections in the same query to avoid per-match database calls.
+Match responses embed their odds; match detail queries use an entity graph, while paginated list queries batch-load odds to avoid a query for every match.

 See [`docs/design.md`](docs/design.md) for the main design decisions, data model, validation rules, and trade-offs.